-You will be seen by the physiotherapy team, if you did not see a physiotherapist on the day of your surgery they will teach you all your exercises and try to get you up and walking.
+You will be seen by the physiotherapy team.
+They will teach you some exercises and try to start to get you walking if you didn't do that the previous day.

 You should practice your exercises independently and the physiotherapy team will continue to practice and progress your mobility as able.
 Once you are ready you will practice stairs or steps if required.